Patrickslide/sdm_2023/README.md

 ### pictures
 This folder contains images which where produced using the models (outcome, references and much more).
+They were all produced by me, using R and Python's plot functions.

 ### resources
 Notes, links and anything useful for these kind of scripts.